abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

   - also common in **event listeners** which are always listening(waiting) for an event

 - call-stack -->error-> `stack overflow`: usually from **recursion**
-  - always the first thing in it is the **global execution context** (Code / variable declared outside a function)
+  - always the first thing in it is the **global execution context** (Top-level Code / variable declared outside a function)
     ![global-execution-context](./img/global-execution-context.PNG)

 > **global execution context** consists of 2 things: